matRandall/FBXMotionToolkit/docs/TimeWarping.md

 ## Timewarp module

-This module contains the functions for accumulating the cost matrix and plotting alignment, as used by the FBXMotionTookit.Timewarp class.
+This module contains the functions for accumulating the cost matrix and plotting alignment, as used by the FBXMotionToolkit.Timewarp class.
 This allows time warping algorithms to be implemented based on different methods of cost accumulation and alignment path plotting.

 The functions are pre-imported into the FBXMotionToolkit and can be access as FBXMotionToolkit.tw.